 Do you want to develop a stronger Freestyle pull?
 Well, then you’ve come to the right place, because in today’s blog we will be looking at the 6 BEST Dryland Exercises to strengthen YOUR Freestyle Pull!

 Nowadays, almost all elite swimmers incorporate some form of Dryland or strength training into their schedules.
 This is due to the huge amount of benefits that it can hold for us as swimmers, such as added strength and power in the water, improved athleticism, and a lower risk of getting injured.

-A study published in the Journal Of Sports Science and Medicine looked at the effects of combined strength and endurance training in competitive swimmers.
+A study published in the Journal of Sports Medicine looked at the effects of combined strength and endurance training in competitive swimmers.
 20 Subjects took part in the study and were assigned to different training groups.

 One group did 11 weeks of added Dryland strength training along with their normal swimming training, while the other group served as a controlled group and simply continued with their routine swimming practices.